Math::BigInt - phpMan

 print ref(123.2e2),"\n";

-will print nothing but newlines.
-Use either bignum or Math::BigFloat to
+prints nothing but newlines.
+Use either bignum or Math::BigFloat to get

 PERFORMANCE